rspruyt/JetsonNanoCudaCrashTest/README.md

 # JetsonNanoCudaCrashTest
-Demonstrating a Jetson Nano Cuda Crash when running an unreleated kernel and allocation in seperate threads
+Demonstrating a Jetson Nano Cuda Crash when running an unreleated kernel and allocation in seperate threads.

+Enable or disable #define USE_MUTEX to demonstrate the issue